What Are Common Treatments for Psoriasis?

 What is psoriasis?

 Psoriasis occurs when an overactive immune system targets healthy skin cells and speeds up the production cycle of skin cells.
 The rapid buildup of these cells on the skin causes psoriasis lesions.
+The condition is not contagious and tends to come and go in cycles.
+It can get worse for a short time, then get better for a while.

 Who gets psoriasis?

-Psoriasis tends to involve flares.
-Certain things may trigger a flare, such as:
+Certain things may trigger a flare, including:

 • Infections